rushjimoh/ImageProcessing/README.md

 ```
 ![example saturation](https://github.com/rushjimoh/ImageProcessing/blob/main/satur.png?raw=true)

-* Example of some image processing methods that we used and put snippets of code

-This file shows how to identify a region of interest, and remove that from an image.
+This New.ipynb file shows how to identify a region of interest, and remove that from an image.
 The final result shows the original image, the image/region that was extracted, and the finished product.

 This is still a developing project, as I will continue to further my knowledge and include more methods as time progresses.